Zeeshan3155/celebrity-classifier/README.md

 2) Detecting and cropping the faces in images using the Haar Cascade algorithm.
 3) Manual cropped face image cleaning.
 4) Wavelet transformation of the raw images for extracting information from the cropped images.
-5) Building classification model using sklearn and hyper tuning it using GridSearchCV.
+5) Building a classification model using sklearn and hyper-tuning it using GridSearchCV.
 6) Building a Flask server to serve HTTP requests.
-7) Building a website using HTML, CSS and javascript where users can upload images and get image information.
+7) Building a website using HTML, CSS, and javascript where users can upload images and get image information.
 ## 🛠Technologies used
 1) Python
 2) Fatkun chrome extension for image scraping